Pocket Shawl Free Crochet Pattern

 How To Change the Size of the Pocket Shawl

-Adjusting the size of the pocket shawl is simple!
-Since the main part of the shawl is worked in half double crochets it is easy to add or subtract rows to get the perfect fit.
+Adjusting the size of the crochet pocket shawl is simple!
+Since the main part of the shawl is worked in half double crochets (hdc) it is easy to add or subtract rows to get the perfect fit.

-This Pocket Shawl is meant to be wrapped like a scarf and then draped over the shoulders like a shawl.
-But, if you’d rather have the pocket shawl shorter instead of being wrapped then just subtract some rows of the shawl.
+This pocket shawl is meant to be wrapped like a scarf and then draped over the shoulders like a shawl.
+But, if you’d rather have the pocket shawl shorter instead of being wrapped, then just subtract some rows of the shawl.

-The size shown fits the model well, and she’s 5’5″ as well as me and I’m 5’8″ for reference.
+The size shown fits the model well, and she’s 5’5″ as well as me, and I’m 5’8″ for reference.

-Are you ready to get started?
+Ready to get started?

 Read on down to find the full free pocket shawl pattern, details about the materials you’ll need and the gauge pattern.
+I hope you enjoy this pattern and if you have any questions, please let me know.

-Pocket Shawl Crochet Pattern
+Crochet Pocket Shawl Pattern

 Skill Level: Intermediate